charvijain12/PyCalc/README.md

-# PyCalc: Basic Calculator
+# PyCalc: Basic Calculator 🧮

-PyCalc is a simple Python-based calculator that allows users to perform basic arithmetic operations.
-It provides the following operations: addition, subtraction, multiplication, and division.
+PyCalc is a simple Python-based calculator designed for performing fundamental arithmetic operations, including addition, subtraction, multiplication, and division.

-## Usage
+## Usage 🚀

 To use PyCalc, follow these steps:

 1. Run the calculator by executing the Python script.

-2. Select the operation you want to perform by typing one of the following options:
+2. Choose an operation by typing one of the following options:
-   - Enter 'add' to add two numbers.
+   - Enter 'add' to perform addition.
-   - Enter 'subtract' to subtract two numbers.
+   - Enter 'subtract' to perform subtraction.
-   - Enter 'multiply' to multiply two numbers.
+   - Enter 'multiply' to perform multiplication.
-   - Enter 'divide' to divide two numbers.
+   - Enter 'divide' to perform division.
    - Enter 'quit' to exit the program.

-3. Depending on your choice, you will be prompted to enter two numbers.
+3. Depending on your selection, enter two numbers as prompted.

-4. PyCalc will execute the selected operation and display the result.
+4. PyCalc will execute the chosen operation and display the result.

-## Example
+## Example 📝

 ```
 ---------CALCULATOR----------